chdamianos/pca_robustness/README.md

 This algorithm has been presented at the 36th Congress of the European Society for Radiotherapy and Oncology
 Citation: Christophides D, Gilbert A, Appelt AL, Fenwick J, Lilley J, Sebag-Montefiore D. OC-0255: Practical use of principal component analysis in radiotherapy planning.
 Radiother Oncol 2017;123:S129–30. doi:10.1016/S0167-8140(17)30698-9.
 # Setup
-To run the code you will need Python 2.7.13 (64bit) with the following modules installed:
+The code was developed using Python 2.7.13 (64bit) with the following modules installed:
 numpy 1.11.3
 pandas 0.19.2
 matplotlib 2.0.0